 Written acknowledgement by the authorized signatory of the Caregiving Institution of the limitations on the institution's authorization to cultivate, possess, and dispense to Registered Qualifying Patients, Marijuana for medical purposes in the Commonwealth;

-A nonrefundable registration fee, as required by the Commission;

 An attestation by the authorized signatory of the Caregiving Institution that employees of the Caregiving Institution shall not engage in the diversion of Marijuana and that he or she understands that protections conferred by M.G.L. c.
 94I, for possession of Marijuana for medical use are applicable only within Massachusetts; and

 Any other information required by the Commission.

-A Caregiving Institution must be granted a Certificate of Registration by the Commission prior to serving as a Caregiving Institution for any Registered Qualifying Patient.
+A Caregiving Institution shall be granted a Certificate of Registration by the Commission prior to serving as a Caregiving Institution for any Registered Qualifying Patient.
 The Commission will accept certificates of registration validly issued prior to the Program Transfer.
 This certificate will remain valid until a new certificate is issued by the Commission.
 On the issuance of a new certificate, the holder of the certificate shall destroy any previously issued certificate in a responsible manner that would prevent it from being used as a certificate.

 An employee of the Caregiving Institution may serve as a Caregiver for more than one Registered Qualifying Patient at one time.